 The wind threads through my fingers and wraps around my body, leaving a layer of frost on my skin.
-It’s numbing, but yet that feeling comforts me like no other.
-This coldness, this lack of feeling it causes, just makes the world seem so peaceful.
+It’s numbing, yet that feeling comforts me.
+This cold, this lack of feeling, makes the world seem peaceful.

-I’m in love with this numbness, this physical counterpart of apathy.
+I’m in love with this numbness, this physical manifestation of apathy.

-Sometimes, for a few seconds, I close my eyes and listen to the sound dead leaves crackling under my feet.
-When I open my eyes, there’s a baby blue sky filled with soft cottony clouds.
-It feels like an end of a story; a perfect clichéd tale; the beginning of a new arc.
-That’s when I tell myself that I am content with life and take another step towards home.
-The wind brushes against me again and the façade is blown away.
+Sometimes, for a few seconds, I close my eyes and listen to the sound of dead leaves crackling under my feet.
+When I open my eyes, there’s a baby blue sky filled with soft, cottony clouds.
+It feels like an end of a story, a perfect clichéd tale.
+That’s when I tell myself that I am content with life and take another step toward home.
+The wind brushes against me again and the facade is blown away.

-Little hisses wisp around my head, they tell me the truths that I refused to admit.
-They remind me of those little blue pills, sealed in an orange container with a white cap.
+Little hisses wisp around my head, telling me truths I refuse to admit.
+They remind me of those little blue pills sealed in an orange container with a white cap.
 Numbers were engraved on the back of them, marking their artificial power.
-I looked at those pills every night; my fingers pressed against white cap before screwing the bottle open.
-And, every night, I would let it happen – I would let it take my place.
+I look at those pills every night; my fingers pressed against the white cap before screwing the bottle open.
+And, every night, I let it happen – I let it take my place.

 The pills were dormant at first, or so I thought.
-Its effects were subtle; I didn’t notice them until I asked myself if it was me at an instance in time.
-There was no mirror to look at but those smiles on my face told me all that I needed to know.
-Those expressions filled with lies, with happiness that wasn’t my own.
-The cynical jokes and smoothly stringed words, which I had no feelings towards and said for reasons I never knew, all of which were never my own – they were the pills’.
+The effects were subtle; I didn’t notice them until I asked myself if it was me at an instance in time.
+There was no mirror to look at, but the smile on my face told me all I needed to know.
+Those expressions filled with lies, with a happiness that wasn’t my own.
+The cynical jokes and smoothly stringed words, which I had no feelings toward and said for reasons I never knew, all of which were never my own – they were the pills’.

-A breeze passes by; a shiver goes down my spine as I take another step forward.
-This time, it feels as though tears are falling under my skin and vulnerability has engulfed my heart.
-I tell myself that it’s fine but I look at hands as if they weren’t mine, observing its curves along with its indents.
-My gait increases and I reach home, my hand is wrapped around the metallic knob.
-I look over my shoulder to see that sky is now azure – cloudless and clear.
-My heart softens for a moment as my mind made its decision upon looking at the sky.
+A breeze passes; a shiver goes down my spine as I take another step forward.
+I look at my hands as if they aren’t mine, observing their curves and indents.
+My gait quickens and I reach home; looking over my shoulder, I see that the sky is now azure – cloudless and clear.
+My heart softens.

-Under my breath, I asked myself who I was.
+Under my breath, I ask myself who I am.

-And in a whisper against the wind, I told myself, “I am”.
+And in a whisper against the wind, I reply, “I am.”